nathanreyes/v-calendar/docs/guide/README.md

 # V-Calendar

 V-Calendar is a clean and lightweight plugin for displaying simple, attributed calendars in Vue.js.
-It uses attributes to decorate the calendar with various visual indicators including highlighted date regions, dots, bars, content styles and classes, and even popovers for simple tooltips or custom slot content.
+It uses attributes to decorate the calendar with various visual indicators including highlighted date regions, dots, bars, content classes and even popovers for simple tooltips or custom slot content.

 <guide-attributes-intro/>

-Any single attribute may contain one of each object and can be displayed for single dates, date ranges and even complex date patterns.
-Some examples of complex patterns include:
+Any of these indicators can be displayed for single dates, date ranges and even complex date patterns like the following:
 * Every other Friday
 * 15th of every month
 * Last Friday of every other month.

 A date picker is included out of the box with single date, multiple date and date range selection modes.
-Because `v-date-picker` is simply a wrapper for `v-calendar`, both can be extensively customized using props, slots and theme styling, just like `v-calendar`.
+Also, because `v-date-picker` is simply a wrapper for `v-calendar`, both can be extensively customized using props, slots and custom custom theme support,

 And of course, V-Calendar is responsive and mobile friendly.
-For example, it supports touch swipes for month navigation.

 ## Component